elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 **Background:**

-The 7.x upgrade documentation lists taking an Elacsearch snapshot as a required step, but we instruct users to retry migrations and perform rollbacks by deleting the failed `.kibana_n` index and pointing the `.kibana` alias to `.kibana_n-1`:
+The 7.x upgrade documentation lists taking an Elasticsearch snapshot as a required step, but we instruct users to retry migrations and perform rollbacks by deleting the failed `.kibana_n` index and pointing the `.kibana` alias to `.kibana_n-1`: